jons455/thesis-code/docs/README.md

 # EMBARK Documentation Index

-Welcome to the EMBARK (Efficient Motor Benchmark for Adaptive Rate-encoding and Kinetic control) documentation.
+Welcome to the EMBARK (Efficient Motor Benchmark for Adaptive Rate-encoding and Key metrics) documentation.

 ## Documentation layout